sierkov/voting-agents/README.md

 # Voting Agents

-## How Voting Agents make Direct Democracy scalable
+## Voting Agents and Scalable Direct Democracy
-One of the biggest problems of the direct-democracy approach to governance is the extreme need for the time of voters to review and analyze proposals.
-A proposal flow of just a few hundred per month can easily consume the time of the whole society if every voter needs to analyze every proposal.
+One of the biggest problems of the direct-democracy approach to governance is the extremely high requirements for the time of voters to review and analyze proposals.
+Reviewing just a hundred proposals per month can easily consume the time of the whole society if every voter needs to analyze every proposal.
+However, to run even moderately-populated cities many more decisions need to be made monthly.

 The idea behind Voting Agents is that the preferences of most voters can be learned over time from their previous decisions.
 This means that in cases when a voter does not have time or is not particularly interested in certain proposals, a voting agent can represent the voter.
 This makes Direct Democracy scalable to any number of proposals:
 - all proposals get feedback from all voters so that the authors can learn and improve;